biointec/halvade/docs/source/contents/introduction.rst

 Introduction
 ============

 Halvade is a Hadoop MapReduce implementation of the best practices pipeline from Broad Institute for whole genome and exome sequencing (DNA) as well as RNA-seq.
 Halvade will produce a VCF output file which contains the single nucleotide variants (SNVs) and additionally insertions and deletions (indels) in certain pipelines.
 This program requires Hadoop on either a local cluster with one or more nodes or an Amazon EMR cluster to run.
 As Hadoop is typically run on a linux cluster, this documentation only provides information for a linux setup.
-The GATK used in Halvade only works with Java v1.7, so this version of Java should be installed on every node.
+The new GATK 3.7 only works with Java v1.8, so this version of Java should be installed on every node.
+For older versions Java v1.7 is required on every node.

 .. note:: Halvade is available under the GNU license and provides a binary with all opensource tools.
 However, since the GATK has its own license, which is available online `here <https://www.broadinstitute.org/gatk/about/#licensing>`_, the GATK binary is not provided in the bin.tar.gz file and needs to be added individually.